DL4XRayTomoImaging-KIT/training-repo/README.md

 ```
 If you aren't working on the Imaging Group servers, you can omit being nice.
 But we here count on niceness of each other.

+### Correct basic inference config

+#### inference_configs/checkpoint
+You will need to put your actual trained model address to the `checkpoint_addr` variable.

+#### inference_configs/dataset
+In the variable `source.main_addr` you need to set the wildcarded path leading to all your files.
+In the variable `destination.prefix` you need to set the prefix (sic!), which will be added to the original filename when saving the processed file.

+#### inference_configs/model
+Actually, you can copy your config from training time, since it's just the initialization of the model class.

+#### config.yaml
+One could use `processing.batch_size` variable to modify RAM and GPU consumption.

+## What Else?
+Those are mainly parameters for simple training-inference procedures.
+I will try to add more documentations on those stable features.

+If you are interested in pre-training you can check branch `medaka-pretraining`.
+If you are interested in fine-tuning you can check branch `medaka-check-pretrained`.
+If you are interested how mass processing of the samples check branch `medaka-brain_heartkidney`.